-Now that you know the local RTSP command is working is time to configure your router with the information to redirect the requests that come from the Internet to the DVR that is inside your network.
+Now that you know the local RTSP command is working is time to configure your router with the information to connect the DVR to the Angelcam platform by redirecting the requests that come from the Internet to the DVR that is inside your network.

-Just login into the router and look for the port forwarding configuration.
+Just login to the router and look for the port forwarding configuration.

 Every router is different, so the configuration menu differs according to the manufacturer.
 Sometimes you can find the menu with names such as NAT, PAT, Port Forwarding, Port Redirect, etc.

 On my router (Linksys 1200), the menu is under the "Application & Gaming --> Single Port Forwarding" Menu.

 The picture below shows the configuration, it's necessary to inform the RTSP port (554) the protocol (both) and the DVR IP address (192.168.2.154).

 This configuration is basically saying: "Hey router, every time you receive a request from the Internet to the port 554, please redirect the traffic to the IP 192.168.2.154" (which is the DVR).

 Now it's time to configure the Angelcam's platform to get the video stream from your DVR.
 You just need to have some basic information:

 - The router external IP address